Expert Witness Testimony

 Duties of expert witness

-In addition, the expert witness cannot provide testimony for the two opposing parties since he would be in a conflict of interest situation.
+In addition, he cannot provide testimony for the two opposing parties since he would be in a conflict of interest situation.
 The two parties may however agree to call the same expert witness to enlighten the court on a technical question.
 This has the advantage of limiting the costs for both parties.
 On the other hand, this practice is rare since each party generally fears that the results will not be favorable to them.